nhsx/nhs_time_of_travel/index.md

   <img src="images/png/cambridge_node_coloured.png" width="460" height="460">
 </p>

+[GeoPandas]( https://geopandas.org/en/stable/) combines the capabilities of pandas and shapely, providing geospatial operations in pandas and a high-level interface to multiple geometries to shapely, facilitating geospatial data manipulation in python.
+Using the [NetworkX](https://networkx.org/documentation/stable/index.html) and GeoPandas libraries one can create isochrone polygons from the isochrone network graph, allowing isochrones to be better visualised (Figure on the left).
+Put simply, nodes for each of the travel times are extracted as point clouds and polygon convex hulls are generated.
+However, a limitation of this approach is that by generating polygon convex hull geometries detail is lost, and inaccessible areas within isochrones are ignored.
+Alternative approaches and detailed methods on how to generate isochrones from network graphs are explored[here](http://kuanbutts.com/2017/12/16/osmnx-isochrones/).

+OSMnx does not have a native function to plot isochrones with Folium base maps.
+However, you can create a Geodataframe from isochrones polygons with Geopandas and export the isochrones as geoJSON files.
+Using this approach, we generated three isochrone GeoJSON files representing the areas 5 minutes, 10 minutes, and 20 minutes walking distance from any of the central Cambridge GP practices and added them to an interactive folium map (Figure on the right).

 <p align="left">
   <img src="images/png/cambridge_isochromes_coloured.png" width="460" height="460">
   &nbsp; &nbsp;
   <iframe width= "455" height="455"  src="images/folium/cambridge_map_travel.html" style="border:none;"></iframe>
 </p>

 ### Driving time between a GP Practice and a Hospital in central London